GoogleCloudPlatform/pgadapter/local-postgresql-copy/README.md

      read-only transactions.
 Use this schema for read-only operations on the Cloud Spanner data.
    2. `_public_read_write`: This schema uses a `FOREIGN SERVER` definition that always uses read/write transactions.
 This schema can be used to write data to Cloud Spanner.
+3. An additional `_information_schema` schema that imports all tables that are present in the Cloud Spanner `information_schema` as `FOREIGN TABLE`s.

 ## Copy Data

-This folder also contains a script that can be used to copy all data from Cloud Spanner into the tables that were created in the local PostgreSQL database. __This script will delete all data that is already present in the local tables__.
+This folder also contains a script that can be used to copy all data from Cloud Spanner into the tables that were created in the local PostgreSQL database. __This script will delete all data that is already present in the local PostgreSQL database__.

 __NOTE: Copying a large Cloud Spanner database to a local PostgreSQL database could take a long time.__
 Copying a small test/development database with some millions of rows should be relatively quick.